Rasika-Deodhar/Udemy-MERN-E-commerce-from-scratch/README.md

 - For adding _Reducer_ and _Actions_ to other screens follow these steps to write code:
   `Constants -> Reducer -> Store -> Action -> Screen`

+### `Section 6: Adding The Shopping Cart`

+- Adding `Quantity` component
+- Adding `Cart` functionality using redux.
+- _Steps_ :-

+  1. `Capture qty in product screen and push it via URL on Cart Screen component.
+The URL can be defined in Route of App.js`. _Note-_ Qty initial state is set as 1 in Product screen

+  2. `Add cart screen -> cart constants -> cart reducer -> add in store -> cart actions`

+- `reduce` -> Calls the specified callback function for all the elements in an array.
+The return value of the callback function is the accumulated result, and is provided as an argument in the next call to the callback function.
+  _Used while changing the cart items - helps in re-calculating the quantity, no. of items selected and total-price._